PokoNut/ENGL393H/docs/usage/container.md

 ## What is a Container?

-A container is essentailly an entire runtime environment: an application, its dependencies, and libraries.
+A container is essentially an entire runtime environment: an application, its dependencies, and libraries.
 They are a form of operating system virtualization.
 It can be helpful to conceptualize them as miniature virtual machines, with much of the functionality stripped away.

-Usually, these are used to package software so that it may run reliablely on any computer.
+Usually, these are used to package software so that it may run reliably on any computer.
 However, we may repurpose them as a full-featured development environment with access to the usual Linux command-line tools.

 ---